Personal Identity and Uploading Mark

 then preferring the stroke body’s death cannot be explained away by the thought

 that what you wish for is the completion of your projects.
-It is
+It is worth

-people might be reluctant to use Parfit’s Teletransporter, namely, fear of the
+might be reluctant to use Parfit’s Teletransporter, namely, fear of the

 unknown.
 Notice that Parfit’s case is prospective: he asks us to imagine the